 No shock there, regardless of whether its “next-gen AV” or standard AV.
 The reality is that SMB’s are almost priced out of the “advanced” set of technologies that could help them counter threats in a different way, and prevent the impact from being too damaging.

-In the same study, two-thirds of respondents stated they didn’t have the personnel to mitigate cyber risks.
+In the same study, two-thirds of respondents stated they didn’t have the personnel to mitigate cyber attack.
 Interestingly enough, almost half of enterprise organizations are also facing a skills shortage according to ESG Global.
-In fact out of all IT areas, cybersecurity was the number one concern to address.
+In fact out of all IT areas, cyber security was the number one concern to address.

 It goes without saying that sometimes, you get what you pay for, whether you hire junior or untrained staff, or from a technology standpoint if you have to rely on AV.
-For the record, the AV layer is better than having nothing in between an external compromise and an endpoint.
+For the record, the AV layer is better than having nothing in between an external compromise and the endpoint security.

-Indicators of Today’s Attacks Aren’t Evident to Most SMB’s
+Indicators of Today’s Cyber Attacks Aren’t Evident to Most SMB’s

 So what are we seeing out in the wild?
 And why is antivirus not a standalone solution?